Kschermers/3081Porject/Lab_01_Feedback.md

 + Pass: Check that file/directory "private.pvt" does not exist.

-+ Fail: Check that no files with extension ".o" exist in directory "."
++ Pass: Check that no files with extension ".o" exist in directory "."

- "main.o" found

-+ Skip: Check that no files with extension ".out" exist in directory "."
++ Fail: Check that no files with extension ".out" exist in directory "."

-  This test was not run because of an earlier failing test.
+ "lab01.out" found

 + Skip: Check that file "shared.md" exists.